Bernie Sanders on Youth Employment

 I know people who have done quite well without a college degree.
 Is higher education really that important?

 Their answer?
 “Yes, college is worth it, and it’s not even close.”
-In fact, their analysis found that “[t]he pay gap between college graduates and everyone else reached a record high” in 2013.
+In fact, their analysis found that “[t]he pay gap between college graduates and everyone else reached a record high” in 2013.”

 Educational attainment even affects health outcomes.
-The quote below comes from a 2006 Organisation for Economic Co-operation and Development report: “Those with more years of schooling tend to have better health and well-being and healthier behaviors.
+A report from the Organization for Economic Co-operation and Development states: “Those with more years of schooling tend to have better health and well-being and healthier behaviors.
 Education is an important mechanism for enhancing the health and well-being of individuals because it reduces the need for health care, the associated costs of dependence, lost earnings and human suffering.
 It also helps promote and sustain healthy lifestyles and positive choices, supporting and nurturing human development, human relationships and personal, family and community well-being.”

 In 1978, it was possible for a minimum wage worker to earn the cost of a year’s college tuition over the course of a summer.
 Today, that same worker would have to work full-time for an entire year, just to cover the cost of tuition.